Don’t have anything exciting planned for October? Well now you do!

 If you’re looking for a way to stay social, relax and talk with likeminded people, you’ve come to the right place.

-With hundreds of free, public events being hosted through our 2015 Mental Health Month, there is something for everyone.
+With plenty of free, public events being hosted through our 2015 Mental Health Month, there is something for everyone.

 Regardless of your age, language, sexuality, culture and geographical location, we want to bring people together from all walks of life to discuss an important concern we all share: our mental health.